-- Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for identical assets or liabilities.
-The fair value hierarchy gives the highest priority to Level 1 inputs. - Level 2: Observable market-based inputs other than quoted prices in active markets for identical assets or liabilities. - Level 3: Unobservable inputs are used when little or no market data is available.
+- Level 2: Observable market-based inputs other than quoted prices in active markets for identical assets or liabilities. - Level 3: Unobservable inputs are used when little or no market data is available.
 The fair value hierarchy gives the lowest priority to Level 3 inputs.